Unboxed-Software/solana-course/content/token22-metadata.md

 Since all accounts on the Solana blockchain owe rent proportional to the size of the account, we need to know how big the mint account is in bytes.
 We can do this using the `getMintLen` method from the `@solana/spl-token` library.
 Since we are using the `MetadataPointer` extension, the mint account will be larger.
 Specifically because we need to store two more fields in the account:

-1. metadata: this is the pointer to the metadata account.
+1. metadataAddress: this is the pointer to the metadata account.
 2. authority: this is the authority that can change the metadata pointer in the future.

 ```ts